Out of stock

 Local Delivery Options

-Orders are hand delivered to your doorstep in the greater Triangle area for a flat $20
+Orders over $200 are hand delivered to your doorstep in the greater Triangle area for free

 -or-

-Any orders placed from more than 40 miles away will be cancelled and refunded, unless you've already discussed your longer-distance order with us.
+Any orders placed outside of the above counties will be cancelled and refunded, unless you've already discussed your longer-distance order with us.
 You can email us at info@carolinahabitats.com.